mmcode9407/mmcode9407/README.md

 # Welcome 👋, I'm Mateusz.

-## 🙍 &nbsp; About me
+## 🙍‍♂️ &nbsp; About me

-I'm Mechanical Engineer MEng and since July 2022 also a junior frontend developer who loves to code 😄.
+I'm Mechanical Engineer (MEng) and since July 2022 also been a junior front-end developer who loves to code 😄.
 I know I still have a long way to go, but I'm working very hard and I'm very excited about it.
 - 🔭 I'm currently working on **developing my skills**
 - 🤓 I'm taking part in [individual front-end development](https://devmentor.pl/) course which helps me improve my skills
 - 🌱 I’m currently learning **React**
-- 🤝 I'm open to collaborating in any projects
+- 🤝 I'm open to collaborating on any projects

 ## 🛠 &nbsp; Tech Stack